WordPress/test-handbook/team-reps.md

 # Test Team Reps

-For a quick refresher of Team Rep roles across the project, please see the [official Team Reps post on Team Updates](https://make.wordpress.org/updates/team-reps/).
+For a quick refresher of Team Rep roles across the project, please see the [Official Team Reps post on Team Updates](https://make.wordpress.org/updates/team-reps/).

 ## Current Reps